 Its a debate that’s raged for years, should we make resolutions for new year or go with the flow?
 In years gone by I have exhausted myself trying to stick to my resolves which are usually thoroughly unrealistic so I am very much in the camp of NOT making resolutions of the ‘I resolve to lose weight’ ‘I will go to the gym daily’ kind…because I almost certainly won’t…(well I hope I might drop a bit of weight but resolving to go on a diet is unlikely to achieve that)

-Jo by the way is queen of ‘resetting’ and empowering yourself to be your best self, check out the incredible Inner guidance retreats and the new juicing retreats for 2019
+Jo by the way is queen of ‘resetting’ and empowering yourself to be your best self, check out the incredible retreats at Inner Guidance including the one I am hosting at the end of Jan and in May 8-10th Sobriety Rocks www.innerguidance.co.uk

 I also like the idea of setting intentions or goals, and making a commitment , being clear on what you want is far more productive than making a ‘resolution’ which tends to be merely berating yourself for what you haven’t done well the year before.
 I love creating vision boards to literally see what I would like to manifest, and create some affirmations that will work for the year ahead.